Liquidations & Directors Accountability

 - Have the Directors preferred one creditor or class of creditor above another?

 - How have the Directors dealt with ex-employees?
-Were employees given their P45 form and advised of their statutory entitlements regarding redundancy, pay in lieu of notice, arrears of pay and holiday pay?
+Were employees given their final payslip and advised of their statutory entitlements regarding redundancy, pay in lieu of notice, arrears of pay and holiday pay?

 - Did the Directors benefit personally (directly or indirectly) from the liquidation of the company?
 Do the Directors owe any monies to the company?